mnot/I-D/scoping-protocols/draft.md

 --- abstract

-This document explores the properties of changes to protocols that might be harmful if widely deployed, and suggests guidelines for evaluating whether they should become Internet Standards.
+This document explores the properties of changes to protocols that might be harmful if widely deployed, and suggests guidelines for evaluating whether they should be published.

 --- note_Note_to_Readers